 This hands-on course will provide you with an introductory insight into the basic principles of bricklaying.

-There are no formal entry requirements for this experience - you just need a keen interest in DIY and saving money!
+There are no formal entry requirements for this experience - you just need a keen interest in construction and saving money!

 Working within a welcoming and relaxed group environment, our construction expert will provide in-time group demonstrations and tips before you proceed with each exercise.